hello-robot/stretch_tutorials/getting_started/quick_start_guide_re2.md

-# Stretch RE1 and RE2: Quick Start Guide
+# Stretch RE2: Quick Start Guide

-Congratulations on your Stretch RE1!
+Congratulations on your Stretch RE2!
 This guide will get you started with your new robot.

 ## Safety

 Stretch has the potential to cause harm if not properly used.
-All users should review the [Stretch Safety Guide](robot_safety_guide.md) before operating the robot.
+All users should review the [Stretch Safety Guide](./safety_guide.md) before operating the robot.

 ## Unboxing